wojtekmach/keathley.github.io/_posts/2013-06-24-DateTime-weirdness.md

 ---
 layout: post
-title:  "DateTime.parse is broken or working as intended?"
+title:  "DateTime.parse is not a validater (no duh)"
 date:   2013-06-24 20:51:13
 categories: ruby
 ---